Serving Boulder County Since 1949

 Triggers of ocular migraines can include caffeine, chocolate, red wine, blue cheese, nuts, and processed meats.
 Stress or release of tension, bright lights, and exercise can also be triggers.

 Treatments are often unnecessary because the visual disturbance only lasts for a short time, and the headaches aren’t severe.
 Some people find that taking an aspirin at the onset of their symptoms can prevent the headache altogether.
-While caffeine can cause eye migraines in some people, for others sipping a small amount of a caffeinated beverage can stop the symptoms.
+While caffeine can cause eye migraines in some people, for others, sipping a small amount of a caffeinated beverage can stop the symptoms.

 It is important to stop driving if you experience any visual effects.
 If these symptoms last more than an hour, this can be a sign of something more serious, and you should seek medical attention immediately.

-This article is not intended to substitute for professional advice, diagnosis, or treatment.
-Always seek the advice of your physician.
+The information in this article is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the advice of your health care provider regarding any medical condition or before making changes to your treatment plan.